akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 a special `reduce` operation that collapses multiple upstream elements into one aggregate element if needed to keep the speed of the upstream unaffected by the downstream.

 When the upstream is faster, the reducing process of the `conflate` starts.
-Our reducer function simply takes the freshest element.
+Our reducer function takes the freshest element.
 This in a simple dropping operation.

 Scala